toledoardev/mr-robot/README.md

 # Mr. Robot App

 Hello friend!
-Wellcome to this repository, here you can find all the characters of the Mr. Robot serie.
+This app provides you information about all the characters of the Mr. Robot serie.

 ## :hammer:Funcionalidades del proyecto